[data-reveal]{opacity:1!important;transform:none!important}

 Generated endpoints

-GET /api/users/list GET /api/users/get?id=123 POST /api/users/create Controller() returns a base class.
+GET /api/users/list GET /api/users/:id POST /api/users/create Controller() returns a base class.
 Return values auto-serialize to JSON.
 HTTPResult controls status codes.
 Also available: @Context() full request context @WriteStream() SSE / chunked @Connection() WebSocket

 Why Antelope